-A maul is the generic name for a tool that can be used for anything from fighting battles in medieval times through to splitting firewood in the modern age.
+A maul is a tool used for anything from fighting battles in medieval times to splitting firewood in the modern age.
 They are one of the most commonly used tools to cut wood that works by forcing the wood fibers apart using their blunt blade.
 Here’s what you should know about mauls.

 Table of Contents

-Maul refers to different types of large hammers, such as war hammers, spike maul, post maul, and splitting maul.
-While these hammers may look similar, they have some unique features that differentiate them from one another.
+Maul refers to different large hammers, such as war hammers, spike maul, post maul, and splitting maul.
+While these hammers may look similar, they have some unique features that differentiate them.
 For instance, a war hammer is a medieval weapon, and a splitting maul is a big wood-splitting tool more similar to an axe than a hammer.

-The maul’s origin dates back to the 14th century when warriors used it for combat in battle.
+The maul’s origin dates back to the 14th century when warriors used it for combat.
 At the time, a maul was a heavy weapon, and a single blow could prove fatal.
 Over time, the maul upgraded according to its users’ needs and requirements.
-Later, manufacturers designed mauls equipped with a blunt axehead for lumberjacks, loggers, and landowners to easily split firewood.
-These mauls were perfect for splitting a piece of wood in a single swing of their heavy head.
+Later, manufacturers designed mauls equipped with a blunt axehead for lumberjacks, loggers, and landowners to split firewood easily.
+These mauls were perfect for splitting wood in a single swing of their heavy head.

 Since the primary purpose of mauls is to split the wood into pieces, these tools have a composition of high-quality and durable materials like wood and steel.
 The handle is normally made of wood, such as American hickory, or modern fiberglass composites.